arthurdouillard/hugo-website/content/post/visual_transformers/index.md

 This is the main part of the transformer.
 First, let's concentrate on the 'self-attention'.

 We start with the matrix $X \in \mathbb{R}^{T \times d}$ containing all $T$ tokens.
-This matrix is going to be linearly transformed (aka matrix multiplcation, aka go to a fully-connected layer) three times in parallel:
+This matrix is going to be linearly transformed (aka matrix multiplication, aka go to a fully-connected layer) three times in parallel:

 $$Q = X W_q$$